This post may contain affiliate links.We may earn little commission or products from the companies mentioned in this post.

 Imagine not getting the best hair done or neglecting your pedicure and manicure.
 Not the best beautiful days of my life.
-Even my skin care was at stack, oh! and I couldn’t even buy new outfits when I needed them not just for luxury.
-And the tips I would be sharing won’t ask you to look ugly 😉 .
+Even my skincare was at the stack, oh! and I couldn’t even buy new outfits when I needed them not just for luxury.
+And the tips I would be sharing won’t ask you to look ugly ;).

 Best feeling ever, I can’t explain it.

 As soon as I was done clearing my debts and I could start having my pay in full.
-What I did helped me stay debt free.
+What I did help me live a debt-free life.

-5 easy ways to live a debt free live
+5 easy ways to live a debt-free life

-- Live according to your income: This applies to all your expenditure.
-Lets look at the basic things like, housing, food, water, light and health care.
+2. Live according to your income: This applies to all your expenditure.
+Let’s look at the basic things like housing, food, water, light and health care.
 Have you ever looked keenly into your rent?
 Like how much does it take from your income monthly?
-If it’s a lot then your pay check can’t afford that space.
-Living a debt free life comes with some unlovable/difficult decision.
+If it’s a lot then your paycheck can’t afford that space.
+Living a debt-free life comes with some unlovable/difficult decision.
 However, there is freedom in living a life of no debt.

-- SAVE: Saving money can never be overrated and I lack the words to over emphasis it.
-However, it is essential for living a debt free life.
+5. Save: Saving money can never be overrated and I lack the words to overemphasis it.
+However, it is essential for living a debt-free life.
 It doesn’t have to be huge sums of money but little consistent sum. you could save daily, weekly or monthly.
 For a project, an appliance or end of year purchase.
-Or just for rainy days and I will always say my savings helped me live a debt free life.
+Or just for rainy days and I will always say my savings helped me live a debt-free life.
 Read how my savings saved me from debt.

 Just this past Christmas my savings covered some Christmas expenditure.
 I had a wonderful time.